Lyy-iiis/LLM_project/UPDATE_LOG.md

+## 24.05.04 9:23 SQA

+- Add input propmt.

+To run the code, first create a file `data/input_list.txt` and write your prompt here.
+It can be empty.

 ## 24.05.03 21:00 LYY

 - Create `generate.py`.
 Now we can generate images using `main.ipynb` from the original music!
 A memorable milestone!